-A Digest of all the Reported Clases, both in Law and Equity, determined in the Courts of North Carolina, from the carliest period to the year 1866.
-By WILLIAM H. BATTLE, a Judge of the Supreme Court.
-3 volumes.
+A Digest of all the Reported Clases, both in Law and from the earliest period to the year 1866.
+By WILLIAM II.
+BATTLE, a Judge of the Supreme Court.
+8 volumes.
 Nichols, Gorman & Neathery, Agents, Raleigh.
+Price

-Price 295.
-WILLIAM EATON, (Author of Eaton's Forms) says : the work, and it affords me pleasure to express my very favorable opinion as to its merits.
-The plan of the General of the army; and it shall be the duty your Digest, I regard as an excellent one, and I appreciate, very highly, the learning, skill taste and accuracy which you have exhibited in its execution.
-The work will be exceedingly convenient and useful, both to the Bar and Bench, and I hope that its patronage may be Chief Justice Pearson and Judge Reads, of the Su. the due and proper administration of this act, and we have had, in use, ever since its publication.
-Fall, your admirable Diegst of the decisions of the Su-preme Court of North Carolina, from the foundation of e Court until this time.
-The arrangement is conventent and the abstracts accurate; and we and the profes-sion are under many obligations to you.
-We regard it as be in the library of every Lawyer."
-From Judge P. P. Monnis, Philadelphia.:
+VIBLIAM EATON.
+(Author of Eaton's Forms) says : "I have examined, with care, a considerable portion of the work, and it affords me pleasure to express my very favorable opinion as to its merits. \ \ \ The plan of your Digest, I regard as an excellent one, and I appreciate, very highly, the learning, skill, taste and accuracy which you have exhibited in its execution.
+The work will be exceedingly convenient and useful, both to the Bar and Bench, and I hope that its patronage may be Chief Justice Pearson and Judge Reade, of the Su preme Court, say: We have had, in use, ever since its publication, las Fall, your admirable Dioest of the decisions of the Su-preme Court of North Carolina, from the foundation of ne Court until this time.
+The arrangement is convenent and the abstracts accurate; and we and the profesient and the abstracts accurate; and we and the profes-sion are under many obligations to you.
+We regard it as indispensable to the profession in this State.
+It should be in the library of every Lawyer."

-"I have looked over the Dioest with great interest. and find it remarkable for the precision with which the point decided is stated, and for the assistance afford d the enquirer by the numerous heads introduced.
+From Judge P. P. Moerrs, Philadelphia.: "I have looked over the Dierst with great interest, and find it remarkable for the precision with which the point decided is stated, and for the assistance afforded the enemies by the numerous back introduced.
+The the enquirer by the numerous heads introduced.
 The work is of interest to all Law Students and be must inval-uable to North Carolina Practitioners and Jurists.

+DHILLIPS' REPORTS

-DHILLIPS' REPORTS Of Cases argued and determined in the Supreme Court of North Carolina, at the June Term, 1866, and January Price-Law & Equity, June Term, - - - \$2.00 NICHOLS, GORMAN & NEATHERY.
-AGENTS, Raleigh, N. C. I MPORTANT ANNOUNCEMENT.
+Of Cases argued and determined in the Supreme Court of North Carolina, at the June Term, 1866, and January 'erm, 1867.
+Price-Law & Equity, June Term, - - - \$2.00 Jan'y " - - - 4.00 NICHOLS, GORMAN & NEATHERY, ff.
+AGENTS, Raleigh, N. C.

+MPORTANT ANNOUNCEMENT.

+EVERY YOUNG MAN desirous to obtain a thorough ractical Business Education, should attend the old es PRACTICAL BUSINESS COLLEGE

+NATIONAL TELEGRAPHIC INSTITUTE, Corner Baltimore and Charles Streets,

+BALTIMORE, MD.
+FOUNDED IN 1852.
+CHARTERED IN 1854 THE ONLY INCORPORATED INSTITUTION

+Of the kind in the State of Maryland, THE LEADING BUSINESS COLLEGE OF BALTIMORE.

+THE ONLY COLLEGE IF MARYLAND Which has introduced the system of actual business practice

+SPLENDID BANKS, BUSINESS HOUSES AND OFFICES in successful operation.

+Every Student becomes a Merchant, Book-keeper and Banker, and goes through with the whole business routine of Buying and Selling, Shipping, Importing, &c., &c.

+THE MOST EXTENSIVE

+AND MOST ELEGANTLY

+FURNISHED ESTABLISHMENT

-EVERY YOUNG MAN desirous to obtain a thorough Practical Business Education, should attend the old es-PRACTICAL BUSINESS COLLEGE NATIONAL TELEGRAPHIC INSTITUTE.
-Corner Baitimore and Charles Streets BALTIMORE, MD.
-CHARTERED IN 1-54 THE ONLY INCORPORATED INSTITUTION Of the kind in the State of Maryland.
-THE LEADING BUSINESS COLLEGE OF BALTIMORE.
-THE ONLY COLLEGE IF MARYLAND Which has introduced the system of actual business practice to any extent.
-EPLENDID BANKS, BUSINESS HOUSES AND OFFICES in successful operation.
-Every Student becomes a Merchant, Book-keeper and of Buying and Selling, Shipping, Importing, &c., &c.
-THE MOST EXTENSIVE AND MOST ELEGANTLY FURNISHED ESTABLISHMENT OF THE KIND IN THE UNITED STATES.
-Every Young Man should write immediately for our large Illustrated College Journal, contain ing Terms of Tuition and full particulars, which will be sent by return mail free of charge, with samples of Money, Commercial and Business Papers and Beautiful Specimens of Spencerian Penmanship Address E. K. LOSIER, Principal.
-STEVENS HOUSE, 21, 23, 24 & 27 Broadway, New York.
+OF THE KIND IN THE

+UNITED STATES.
+Every Young Man should write immediately or our large Illustrated College Journal, containng Terms of Tuition and full particulars, which will be sent by return mail free of charge, with

+Papers and Beautiful Specimens of Spencerian Penmanship Address E. K. LOSIER, Principal.
+Baltimore, Md.

+STEVENS HOUSE,

+21. 23, 24 & 27 Broadway, New York

-Opposite Bowling Green, On the European Plan.
+Opposite Bowling Green,

+On the European Plan,